Nikola-code-ai/Robotics_Assignment_4/README.md

 To move the turtlebot forward and backward, apply linear velocity so that the turtlebot can move forward or backward.

-In order for the turtlebot to react to the camera input, you would need to subscribe to the YOLO output from the publisher you coded in Part 2, and apply control inputs to the turtlebot so that the target object, the bottle, stays at the center of the camera's field of view.
+For the turtlebot to react to the camera input, you would need to subscribe to the YOLO output from the publisher you coded in Part 2, and apply control inputs to the turtlebot so that the target object, the bottle, stays at the center of the camera's field of view.
 Not only do you have to adjust the rotation of the turtlebot, but you would also need to drive forward and backward so that the detection box in pixel coordinates is in a certain range that you determined from your own experimentation.

 To pick up the bottle with the robot arm, move the robot arm to home pose, open the gripper, extend the arm forward, close the gripper, and retract the arm to the home position.
 Do the reverse for placing the bottle on the ground.